Crash Buffer 400 kJ (UIC)

 The INNOVA Crash Buffer 400 kJ

 The INNOVA crash buffer 400 kJ is equally suited to equip existing wagons, as well as new ones.
 It fully complies with all conditions imposed by UIC 526-1 ed.
 3/2008, UIC 573 ed.
-7/2007 and EN15551:2009.
+7/2007 and EN15551+A1:2011.

 In addition to the compulsory conditions to be met, the buffer also corresponds to:

-- tests with forces F3 and F4 as per EN15551:2009, pt.
+– tests with forces F3 and F4 as per EN15551+A1:2011, pt.
 5.4 and Annex B (identical with UIC 526-1, ed.
-3/2004, pt.
+3/2008, pt.
 3, and Annex D and E);

 - all conditions set with regard to the buffer housing’s resistance in the area where it is fixed upon the frontal transverse of the wagon, as per UIC 526-1, ed.
 3/2008, pt.
 3.3 and Annex J2.

-Its standard variant includes a plate of steel type S355J2+N EN10025-2:2004, 450 mm in length.
+The buffer is executed in a welded construction, with a removable plate.
+Its standard variant includes a plate of steel type S355J2 EN10025-2:2004, 450 mm in length.
 Upon request, the following extras are available:

 - additional manganese steel wearing plate;